inspire-eu-validation/download-service/A.02.TGR2.conformtoAtomSpecification.md

 **Notes**

 There does not seem to be an official XML Schema that can be used directly.
 It might be needed to develop a schema, use another validator like the [W3C validator](http://validator.w3.org/feed/) and/or use the RELAX NG schema provided in the Atom specification.
+Note that the ATOM specifications allows any order for the elements.
+Before validating, the xml elements therefore must be shuffled to match the order chosen in the XML schema.

 ## Contextual XPath references